 While the expungement process in West Palm Beach is designed to accommodate those seeking to file Petitions to Expunge on their own behalf, it is usually more prudent to have an attorney handle the filing.
 This allows a person to be solidly informed as to whether or not they actually qualify for expungement.
 It also allows for all of the paperwork and documentation to be filled out by the attorney, minimizing errors that could cause delays or additional cost in the form of reassessed fees.

 The expungement process in West Palm Beach is governed by Florida Statute 943.0585.
 It details what the qualification parameters are to get a record expunged; it also covers every nuance associated with the process.
 While the content of this statute is readily available online, fully understanding its scope and potential repercussions may not be within the forte of the average layperson.
-This is yet another reason why consulting and retaining the services of a lawyer for a Petition to Expunge is a wise idea.
+This is yet another reason why consulting and retaining the services of a criminal defense lawyer for a Petition to Expunge is a wise idea.

 Benefits of Expungement